CLYRA TECHNOLOGY

 The tailored ion concentration present in the Clyra copper-iodine technology creates an oxidative environment.

-This oxidative environment is able to neutralize pathogens such as viruses, fungi and bacteria.
+This oxidative environment is able to neutralize pathogens such as. bacteria, yeast, fungi, viruses, fungi, spores and spores, and antibiotic-resistant strains of bacteria.

 Antimicrobial activity of iodine and copper has been demonstrated in numerous studies worldwide.¹⁻⁴